Passer au contenu

 Numerous future prospects

-Besides permitting students to further their schooling by studying at the graduate level, the training opens up creation employment opportunities in various fields:
+Besides permitting students to further their schooling by studying at the graduate level, the training opens up creation employment opportunities in the field of creation intended for professional environments:

 • Video games